This morning, investors sensed bargains at London Stock Exchange (LSE: LSE), Electrocomponents (LSE: ECM) and Tesco (LSE: TSCO).

 Personally, I doubt how much clarity next week's numbers will provide.
 My own suspicion is that the company's shares will need more than just one or two decent sets of results before the business goes back to its status as one of the rare 'no brainer' shares of the FTSE 100 (UKX).
 But at today's price of 333p, Tesco is on a forecast P/E of 9.4, and offers a prospective yield of 4.6% -- both numbers distinctly attractive for a business of Tesco's calibre.

 Finally, what are super-investors Neil Woodford and Warren Buffett buying today?
 We can't tell you that, but we can tell you the names of the shares that they've been buying in the recent past -- and why they've been buying them.

 So download this free report to discover the shares that interest Woodford right now, and this free report to learn the name of the British share that Buffett has been buying recently.
 There's no obligation, and they can be in your inbox in seconds.

 Are you looking to profit as a long-term investor?
 "10 Steps To Making A Million In The Market" is the latest Motley Fool guide to help Britain invest.
 Better.
 We urge you to read the report today -- while it's still free and available.

 Investing ideas from Malcolm Wheatley:

-> Malcolm has no disclosable interest in any of the shares listed.
+> Malcolm holds shares in Tesco, but has no disclosable interest in any other of the shares listed.
 The Motley Fool owns shares in Tesco.